LolloneS/ansible-docker-centos-full-setup/README.md

 where `REMOTE_HOST` is, in this case, either vm1.myapp.dev or vm2.myapp.dev.
 Notice that these must match the Common Names used when creating the certificates in [docker-tls.yml](roles/docker/tasks/docker-tls.yml), as per the [documentation](https://docs.docker.com/engine/security/https/).

 ## TODO
-* Parametrize the copy of certs and keys from [docker-tls.yml](roles/docker/tasks/docker-tls.yml) on a per-host basis
+* Choose whether to create a single CA for all hosts
 * Improve the way Docker Swarm is deployed
 * Test tasks with Molecule
 * Remove conditional `{{ manager_ip }}` in Docker swarm setup